wageeshagunasena/IoT_exm_authentication_system/README.md

 4. NX4024T032_11 Nextion TFT touch display
 5. ESP-01 Wifi module

-# Description
+# Device
 The code for the Arduino is in the file sys.ino.
 The connections are described in the sys.ino file itself.

-The system is conneted to a remote server through the Wifi module.
-The data of the students is retrieved from that remote server.
+The device is programmed to connect a remote server to retrieve the student details to authenticate.

+# Server
+The server runs on java.
+A MySQL database contains the details of the students.
+The details are read and send to the device as requested.